Ircama/freetz-ble/freetz-ble-python/README.md

 - `atc_mi_construct_adapters.py`: used by atc_mi_construct.py to provide the needed adapters.
 It calls *aes_ccm_codec.so*.

+## Main process

+- Continuously read BLE advertisements from the Ai-Thinker TB-03F-KIT module;
+- normalize data;
+- decode frames of different types and formats, including decryption;
+- extract relevant data and only keep modified values of each measure;
+- save data to a local SQLite DB.

 ## Installation

 Use a standard USB SD Card and set freetz to store user data to the USB SD Card.